-First law: Concept of heat, q, work, w, internal energy, U, and statement of first law; enthalpy, H, relation between heat capacities, calculations of q, w, U and H for reversible, irreversible and free expansion of gases (ideal and van der Waals) under isothermal and adiabatic conditions.
+First law: Concept of heat, q, work, w, internal energy, U, and statement of first law; enthalpy, H, betweenheat capacities, calculations of q, w, U and H for reversible, irreversible and free expansion of gases (ideal and van der Waals) under isothermal and adiabatic conditions.

-Second Law: Concept of entropy; thermodynamic scale of temperature, statement of the second law of Thermodynamics; molecular and statistical interpretation of entropy.
+Second Law: Concept of entropy; the thermodynamic scale of temperature, statement of the second law of Thermodynamics; molecular and statistical interpretation of entropy.
 Calculation of entropy change for reversible and irreversible processes.

-Third Law: Statement of third law, concept of residual entropy, calculation of absolute entropy of molecules.
+Third Law: Statement of the third law, the concept of residual entropy, calculation of absolute entropy of molecules.

-Thermochemistry: Heats of reactions: standard states; enthalpy of formation of molecules and ions and enthalpy of combustion and its applications; calculation of bond energy, bond Approved by the Academic Council at its 17th Meeting held on 24.03.2021 dissociation energy and resonance energy from thermochemical data, effect of temperature (Kirchhoff's equations) and pressure on enthalpy of reactions.
+Thermochemistry: Heats of reactions: standard states; enthalpy of formation of molecules and ions and enthalpy of combustion and its applications; calculation of bond energy, bond dissociation energy, and resonance energy from thermochemical data, the effect of temperature (Kirchhoff's equations) and pressure on the enthalpy of reactions.
 Adiabatic flame temperature, explosion temperature.